bianchi-ed/Twitch-chat-for-Discord/README.md

 	"guildId": "This is your Discord server ID", "twitchUserToken" : "User token for twitch IRC connection", "targetChannel" : "Twitch channel name",
-	"discordChannel" : "discord server ID that will be used to receive twitch chat messages" }
+	"discordChannel" : "discord channel ID that will be used to receive twitch chat messages" }
 ```